Sweden at the Olympics: Bobsleigh

 Bobsleigh has been included in the Olympic programme since the inaugural 1924 Winter Olympics, with the exception of the 1960 Games.
 Sweden first participated in the sport in 1952 and has participated several times since then.

 Sweden's best placement in the sport is 6th, by Fernström, Holmström, Landgren and Lapidoth in four-man in 1952 and by Carl-Erik Eriksson and Jan Johansson in two-man in 1972.

 The best placement in a women's event was 14th, by Lina Engren and Karin Margareta Olsson in two-woman in 2002.

 The Swedish athlete with most participations in the sport was Carl-Erik Eriksson who participated in 6 Olympic Games between 1964 and 1984.

 Cross-country skiing

-Cross-country skiing has been was included in the Olympic programme since the inaugural 1924 Winter Olympics.
+Cross-country skiing has been included in the Olympic programme since the inaugural 1924 Winter Olympics.
 Sweden has participated in the sport every time it has been included in the programme and has even participated in every event held in the sport.

 Sweden has had three medal sweeps in the sport, men's 50 km in 1928 and 1936 as well as men's 18 km in 1948.

 The Swedish cross-country skiers with most Olympic medals are Sixten Jernberg (4 gold, 3 silver, 2 bronze) and Charlotte Kalla (3 gold, 6 silver).
 Gunde Svan (4 gold, 1 silver, 1 bronze) and Thomas Wassberg (4 gold) have also won four Olympic titles in cross-country skiing.

 The Swedish athlete with most participations in the sport is Torgny Mogren who participated in 5 Olympic Games between 1984 and 1998.